KKKConnie/LLM-familiarity/README.md

 ### Tutorial 2.
 Using LLM-derived familiarity to model lexical decision latencies

-This tutorial demonstrates a representative downstream application of the released familiarity estimates by modeling lexical decision reaction times for two-character words.
+This tutorial demonstrates a representative application of the released familiarity estimates by modeling lexical decision reaction times for two-character words.

 #### Working path
 - Tutorial notebook: `LLM_Familiarity/Tutorials/02_ldt_modeling.ipynb` (for local execution)